 Below shows his progress; from left to right- first admission, under anesthesia, and climbing out of his container keen to go home!
 He is very alert, has normal eyesight, and is very nimble.
 A true success story!

 Another common reason for admission to our hospital is ingestion of fishing hooks.
 It is now illegal in Ontario to fish for any species of turtle, but turtles do still sometimes accidentally ingest hooks.
 These can cause significant problems as you can imagine!
 Removal is seldom easy, and requires anesthesia and often the use of an endoscope to retrieve them.
 With thanks to funding from the Gordon and Patricia Gray Animal Welfare Foundation, we were able to purchase an endoscope that allows retrieval of these hooks from the stomach.
-Notice in the X-ray to the left, that this painted turtle also has had surgery to repair a shell fracture (see the wires in his hind end).
+Notice in the X-ray (below), that this painted turtle also has had surgery to repair a shell fracture (see the wires in his hind end).
 The fish hook was found while we were doing routine X-rays and wasn’t even the reason for admission!

 Above Left to Right